Waking up is a scary thing.

 Me and Kirk hang out for about half and hour before going home.
 He talks about his family.
 I talk about the few anime I’ve tried to get him into.
 He humors me.
 On my way back, I just pray dad’s forgotten about hearing Anata by now.

 I reach my yard, but I don’t go in immediately.
 Something’s caught my eye.
 That guy from the park’s at the house for sale next door.
 Is he the one?
 Seems more likely it might just be someone he knows.
 Or maybe he’s just curious.
 I dunno.
 It’s not like it’s my business.
-Casually stepping up my porch, I open the front door and see my dad still working on the clock from earlier.
+Casually stepping up my porch, I open the front door and see my dad still working on the same clock from earlier.

 “Roscoe!
 You’re home!
 Wanna help me finish this job now?”